IntelLabs/matsciml/matsciml/datasets/README.md

 ## Common key names for data properties

+This section is kept to try and encourage consistent key naming between datasets.

+The intention is to expand and update this as more datasets are integrated.

 | Name | Description |
 |---|---|
 | `atomic_numbers` | Atomic numbers of nodes/points |